infrahq/infra/docs/getting-started/key-concepts.md

 ### 2. Infra CLI

-The `infra` CLI is the primary way to access infrastructure.
+The Infra CLI is the primary way to access infrastructure.
 It's also used for managing identities, groups and more.

 ### 3. Infra Login

-Once you install Infra and the Infra CLI you can login to Infra and start connecting identities, infrastructure, and granting access to your team.
+Once you install Infra and the Infra CLI, you can login to Infra and start connecting identities, infrastructure, and granting access to your team.

 ### 4. Identities